0:00 / 0:00

 Episode Information

 Kitty and Emma talk with Mike about the lack of support available for survivors of Sudden Cardiac Arrest, and about Kitty and Mike's life together, both coping with chronic illness.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 21/10/2025 2:00:00 p.m.